michal-km/rtask/README.md

-# Exercise for REST services
+# Exercise in REST services

 The module source code is located in **exercise** folder.
 All docker related files are located in **docker** folder.